felixpun/Bridge-Torch/README.md

 We provide implementations for the following methods:

-- Goal-conditioned BC
+- Visual goal-conditioned BC
 - RT-1 (TODO)

-A novel generative vision-language-action model is under development by us.
-Stay tuned.
+- A novel generative vision-language-action model (TODO)

 ## Environment